Southern elephant seal: Predation

 Weaned pups and juveniles may fall prey to orcas.
 Cases where weaned pups have been attacked and killed by leopard seals (Hydrurga leptonyx) and New Zealand sea lions (Phocarctos hookeri), exclusively small pups in the latter case, have been recorded.
-Great white sharks (Carcharodon carcharias) have hunted elephant seals near Campbell Island, while bite marks from a southern sleeper shark (Somniosus antarcticus) have been found on surviving elephant seals in the Macquarie Islands.
+Great white sharks (Carcharodon carcharias) have hunted elephant seals near Campbell Island, although there is currently no documentation of a great white shark successfully hunting an adult bull southern elephant seal.
+While there are bite marks from a southern sleeper shark (Somniosus antarcticus) have been found on surviving elephant seals in Macquarie Island.